gvwilson/sensibleadventures/cloudherd/cloudherd.md

 sword was as heavy and awkward as the one she was carrying.

 Noxy had a dream that night.
-She often had dreams, or told herself stories in her head while she was waiting to fall asleep that were no more logical than the average dream.
+She often had dreams, or told herself stories in her head while she was waiting to fall asleep that as often as not turned into dreams.
 Sometimes, when her stories were particularly exciting, she'd mutter bits of dialog out loud until her mother said, "Who are you talking to?"  and Noxy would say, "No one," and roll over and pull the blanket up under her chin and close her eyes and carry on saving the prince from the magician or the magician from the prince or both of them from an avalanche.

 But that night's dream wasn't one of those.
 She didn't swoop down at the last